 - Represented public university on a $150 million building project.
 Provide legal services regarding resolution of claims with the construction manager and architect.

 - Represented a contractor draft and negotiate construction contracts for aquafarm projects.
 Prepare custom contract language for intellectual property interests and expedited arbitration provisions in the event of a dispute.

 - Represented a Town in Massachusetts in defense of a claim asserted by a contractor seeking additional compensation.
 Provide dispute resolution services to assist in the closeout of the project.

 Latest Updates in Construction

 - Trial counsel for a steel fabrication supplier on a new steel lift bridge in Massachusetts regarding a claim against the Design-Builder of the project.
-The three week bench trial occured in the Business Litigation Session of the Suffolk County Superior Court.
+The three week bench trial occurred in the Business Litigation Session of the Suffolk County Superior Court.

 - Arbitration counsel for an owner of a high-end residential property in Newport, Rhode Island against the general contractor.
 Defended against the general contractor's claim involving 200+ change orders and claims on this fast-track renovation project.

-- Arbitation counsel in a Rhode Island Public Works Arbitration Act proceeding representing a scaffolding subcontractor against the general contractor on a higher education public project.
+- Arbitration counsel in a Rhode Island Public Works Arbitration Act proceeding representing a scaffolding subcontractor against the general contractor on a higher education public project.
 Obtained full recovery of principal claim and successfully opposed a motion to vacate.

 - Arbitration counsel for an owner of a new hotel project against design-build contractor in a three-week arbitration.
 Obtained a favorable arbitration award, a judgment discharging a mechanic's lien, and an affirmative recovery against a contractor.
 Negotiated and coordinated terms of settlements with subcontractors.